lingohub/lh-android-docs/README.md

     override fun onCreate() {
         super.onCreate()

         LingoHub.configure(this, "<api key>", "<project id>")

-        // Add following line only if you want to use pre-production bundles.
+        // Add following line only if you want to use pre-production packages.
         LingoHub.setPreproductionEnabled()

         // Fetch the latest translations from LingoHub